xinzhan/core-services.en/help/interface/experience-cloud-interface.md

 ## Notifications and Announcements

-Click **[!UICONTROL Notifications]** to see notifications that are important to you, and announcements from Adobe.
+Select **[!UICONTROL Notifications]** to see notifications that are important to you, and announcements from Adobe.

 ![](assets/notifications-menu-small.png)